 Note that these instructions assume you file Form 1040.
 If you file using Form 1040-NR or 1040-SR (the tax form for seniors), check out the IRS Instructions for Schedule 8812.

-And note that this walk-through is based on a draft version of Schedule 8812 available as of July 2019.
-The final version might look a little different, but the information below should be pretty close.
+And note that this walk-through is based on the updated 2020 version of Schedule 8812 available as of December 2020.

 - Line 3 — Subtract the amount from Line 2 from the amount on Line 1.
 If the result is zero, you claimed the full child tax credit and no portion is refundable, so you don’t need to file Schedule 8812.